KPREDDIE/Python_for_DevOps_Bootcamp/README.md

 - Creating user account + MFA access
 - Setting up Cloud9
 - Generating SSH key with ssh-keygen -t rsa
   - Adding the rsa public key to github and cloning the github repository with ssh

 GitHub:

 - Creating account
 - Importing ssh rsa public key
 - Creating simple workfow to execute commande (like make file), in our repository : .github/workflows/pythonapp.yml

 Python for speed :

 - Using Numba (JIT) GPU
 - Pypy

 For requirements.txt :

-- After finishing all the install, use the commande pip freeze to have the exact versions and add it to the file
+- After finishing all the install, use the commande pip freeze to have the exact versions and add it to the file -
--

 Question how to go from IT to Cloud :

 - 0 to 1 : Go to :
 - - https://paiml.com/ (many ressources)
 - - Learn GitHub
 - - Ressources on Coursera
-- * AWS Solutions Architect
+- - AWS Solutions Architect
-- * CI/CD Python
+- - CI/CD Python
-- * AWS Lambda
+- - AWS Lambda
 - Triple threat - cert, portfolio, [degree], exp..

+# Golden Path:

+- GitHub Action
+- Function
+- AWS Lambda
+- Flask
+- Click